CAMBODIA TRAVEL GUIDE CONTENTS

 Lap Khmer (lime-marinated beef salad): Similar to ceviche, Lap Khmer features thin slices of beef that are marinated in lime juice and spices.
 Sometimes the beef is lightly seared first.
 Packed with fresh chilies, this is definitely not a dish for those with sensitive palates!

 Nom Banh Chok (Khmer noodles): While you might think of noodle soup as a perfect lunch or dinner meal, in Cambodia it’s actually most popular for breakfast.
 You can find it at street stalls or from vendors wandering the streets in the early mornings.
 Rice noodles are combined with a fresh green curry sauce and topped with bean sprouts and other vegetables.

 Khmer Red Curry: Khmer red curry is similar to the famed curries of Thailand, but with just a little less spice.
 A creamy coconut milk base blends with chunks of beef, pork, or chicken and a blend of local herbs and spices.
 You can eat it over rice, but in Cambodia, it’s most often served with bread.

 If you want to read more, check out our full guide on what to eat in Cambodia.

 Complete Cambodia Travel Guide

 After traveling both Cambodia and Laos extensively, we created this travel guide to help people discover the best of what to do based on our personal recommendations.
 Featuring the incredible beaches and rivers to go to, the best cultural experiences, as well as sample itineraries, our Cambodia and Laos guidebook is an excellent way to see the best of the best in each country.
-This guidebook is the ultimate resource for planning your trip to these two countries and will save you tons our hours scouring through articles online.

 Books to Read when Traveling Cambodia